dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 #### Oh He Doesn't Even Have A PLAN?

 ...
-I'm laughing my fucking ass off, but i really need you assholes to stop humiliating me and get the fuck out of the way.
+I'm laughing my fucking ass off, but I really need you assholes to stop humiliating me and get the fuck out of the way.

 #### Don't Tell [Clown Piece](https://en.touhouwiki.net/wiki/Clownpiece